projectcalico/calico/docs/getting-started/VagrantCoreOS.md

     docker ps

 ## Try out Calico networking
-Now you have a basic two node CoreOS cluster setup and you are ready to try Calico neworking.
+Now you have a basic two node CoreOS cluster setup and you are ready to try Calico networking.

 You can now run through the standard Calico demonstration.
 There are three demonstration options depending on whether you are running with libnetwork, Powerstrip or the default Docker networking.